 People who need health help this winter are being urged to choose the right place for treatment and help ease the pressure on local NHS services.

-Norfolk and Waveney’s NHS Clinical Commissioning groups are reminding people of the range of options available to them, which include:
+The NHS in Norfolk and Waveney is reminding people of the range of options available to them, which include:

-· Your GP surgery, which can offer appointments with different clinicians, including a doctor or nurse, depending on your needs.
-There are appointments in the evenings and at some weekends – ask your practice when you call.
+- Your GP surgery, which can offer appointments with different clinicians, including a doctor or nurse, depending on your needs.